 Players at HGC have a personal responsibility to follow this common sense guidance.
 Members should familiarise themselves with further information on Health & Safety on the Club website and on the locker room notice board.

-Being hit by a player swinging a golf club/Hitting others when swinging a golf club.
 Be aware of the position of others and maintain a safe distance at all times.

 Always shout “FORE” to warn others of stray shots heading in their direction.